Game-Radio/SimplyWrap/README.md

 SimplyWrap
 ==========

-Wrapper for SimplyPerms to keep compatibility with old PermissionBukkit plugins
+Wrapper for SimplyPerms to keep compatibility with old PermissionsBukkit based plugins